Wayne Dailey, PhD

-Wayne F. Dailey is a licensed clinical psychologist with nearly forty years experience in public sector behavioral health clinical care, policy development, and management.
+Wayne F. Dailey is a licensed clinical psychologist with over forty years experience in public sector behavioral health clinical care, policy development, and management.
 He served four years as Deputy Commissioner of the Connecticut Department of Mental Health.
 Following the 9-11 terrorist attacks he helped organize and lead the Connecticut Disaster Behavioral Health Response Network (DBHRN), which served as a model for many other states.
 Additionally, he has provided consultation and training for several state governments on how best to meet the mental health needs of people affected by disasters.

 Since 2002 he has been an active disaster services responder and currently functions as Disaster Mental Health Chief with the American Red Cross.

 Dr. Dailey has served in leadership roles in response to several mass casualty events and other major disasters, including:

 - Sandy Hook Elementary School shootings - 2012

 - Typhoon Soudelor in Saipan, Commonwealth of Northern Mariana Islands (western Pacific) - 2015

 - Fort McMurphy wildfire, in Alberta Province, Canada - 2016

 Dr. Dailey is also Senior Consultant for the Annapolis Coalition on the Behavioral Health Workforce.